How to set up a family office in Singapore

 No incentiveNoneAnyNoneNone

 13O is the default starting point for most SG-incorporating families.
-13U is for offshore structures and larger AUM.
+13U is for offshore structures and larger AUM (full comparison: 13O vs 13U).
 Choosing "no incentive" forfeits Singapore's main attraction — only fits families with non-investment-income use cases.

 Step 3 — Incorporate (2–4 weeks)